-Getting Started Accessories
+Getting started Accessories

 82A04 Phase Reference module.
-This application requires that the sampling oscilloscope be equipped with a Tektronix 82A04 Phase Reference module to perform analysis in the presence of spread spectrum clocking (SSC).
+For acquisition in the presence of Spread Spectrum Clocking (SSC), this application requires that the sampling oscilloscope be equipped with a Tektronix 82A04 Phase Reference module.
+The 82A04 also lowers the jitter floor to 200 fs.
 Contact Tektronix about purchasing the module for your sampling oscilloscope.